djsavvy/CEP-Data-Consolidation-Project/Project_Log.md

 - The little book of Semaphores by Allen Downey -- cool resource to check out

-## Friday, May 25 - Thursday, Jun 1
+## Friday, May 25 - Friday, June 2

 - Unfortunately, I got really sick :(
 	+ Took Friday off, Monday was a holiday, have been working half-days since then